Best Gravel Bike Helmet

 The AirEvac channels in the Engage encourage airflow to keep your eyeglasses from fogging, and Smith’s VaporFit system provides a secure, unique fit.
 The Engage also has places for eyeglasses storage on the front of the headgear and a three-position visor that rotates up for goggles storage.

-In order to safeguard the helmet from minor knocks and scrapes that can easily harm the foam, the exterior polycarbonate shell of the Engage wraps around the EPS foam liner in an in-mold manufacturing procedure.
+To safeguard the helmet from minor knocks and scrapes that can easily harm the foam, the exterior polycarbonate shell of the Engage wraps around the EPS foam liner in an in-mold manufacturing procedure.
 This feature is not available on all helmets in this price range.

 Pros